klarna/klarna-on-demand-ios/doc/integration.md

 ```

 There are a couple of things that are worth pointing out in the code above:
 - To properly initialize the registration view, you need to supply it with a delegate that it will use to notify you of various important events.
-We will go over these events later when examine the [KIARegistrationViewControllerDelegate](#kia_registration_view_controller_delegate) protocol.
+We will go over these events later when we examine the [KIARegistrationViewControllerDelegate](#kia_registration_view_controller_delegate) protocol.
 We recommend having the view controller that hosts the registration view conform to said protocol.
-- We display the registration view by making it part of a navaigation view controller.
+- We display the registration view by making it part of a navigation view controller.
 This is the recommended way to display the registration view, and will give users the option to back out of the registration process.

 This is really all there is to displaying the registration view.